Part-DB/Part-DB-server/docs/configuration.md

 * `FIXER_API_KEY`: If you want to automatically retrieve exchange rates for base currencies other than euros, you have configure an exchange rate provider API.
 [Fixer.io](https://fixer.io/) is preconfigured, and you just have to register there and set the retrieved API key in this environment variable.
 * `APP_ENV`: This value should always be set to `prod` in normal use.
 Set it to `dev` to enable debug/development mode. (**You should not do this on a publicly accessible server, as it will leak sensitive informations!**)
 * `BANNER`: You can configure the text that should be shown as the banner on the homepage.
 Useful especially for docker container.
 In all other applications you can just change the `config/banner.md` file.

+## Banner
+To change the banner you can find on the homepage, you can either set the `BANNER` environment variable to the text you want to show, or you can edit the `config/banner.md` file.
+The banner is written in markdown, so you can use all markdown (and even some subset of HTML) syntax to format the text.

+## parameters.yaml
+You can also configure some options via the `config/parameters.yaml` file.
+This should normally not needed, and you should know what you are doing, when you change something here.
+You should expect, that you will have to do some manual merge, when you have changed something here and update to a newer version of Part-DB.
+It is possible that configuration options here will change or completely removed in future versions of Part-DB.

+If you change something here, you have to clear the cache, before the changes will take effect with the command `bin/console cache:clear`.

+The following options are available:

+* `partdb.global_theme`: The default theme to use, when no user specific theme is set.
+Should be one of the themes from the `partdb.available_themes` config option.
+* `partdb.locale_menu`: The codes of the languages, which should be shown in the language chooser menu (the one with the user icon in the navbar).
+The first language in the list will be the default language.
+* `partdb.gpdr_compliance`: When set to true (default value), IP addresses which are saved in the database will be anonymized, by removing the last byte of the IP.
+This is required by the GDPR (General Data Protection Regulation) in the EU.
+* `partdb.sidebar.items`: The panel contents which should be shown in the sidebar by default.
+You can also change the number of sidebar panels by changing the number of items in this list.
+* `partdb.sidebar.root_node_enable`: Show a root node in the sidebar trees, of which all nodes are children of
+* `partdb.sidebar.root_expanded`: Expand the root node in the sidebar trees by default
+* `partdb.available_themes`: The list of available themes a user can choose from.